77panic/Mango-Unblocked/README.md

   </div>
 </div>

-## Usage | IGNORE
+## Usage

-Suppose you intend on starting your game website and plan to use mine or wanna mess around.
-Please read the [License](https://github.com/77panic/77panic.github.io/blob/main/LICENSE).
+if your starting your game website and plan to use mine or wanna mess around, feel free to look at it

 ## Licensing | IGNORE